MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-planning-supplies-automatically.md

 ---
 title: Walkthrough - Planning Supplies Automatically
-description: This walkthrough demonstrates how to use the supply planning system to automatically plan purchase and works orders on different sales orders.
+description: This walkthrough demonstrates how to use the supply planning system to automatically plan purchase and production orders on different sales orders.
 author: SorenGP
 ms.topic: conceptual
 ms.devlang: na